cturra/docker-nzbget/README.md

 Building the container
 ---
-Before building, there are two localtions to verify variable to ensure is correct for your setup.
+Before building, there are two locations to verify variable to ensure is correct for your setup.

 1) In the `Dockerfile`, check: